Aiden-Peace300/c0723-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do block-level elements affect the document flow?
-  Block elements cover space from left to right as far as it can go.
-  Block elements have top and bottom margins.
-  A block-level element always starts on a new line.
+  A block-level element is an HTML element that begins a new line on a web page and extends the full width of the available horizontal space of its parent element.

   examples:
   https://www.computerhope.com/jargon/b/block-level-element.htm#:~:text=In%20HTML%20programming%2C%20a%20block,before%20and%20after%20the%20element.